18th Australian International Aerospace Conference 2019

 Abstract submissions are now closed.

-Abstracts will be invited for the Australian International Aerospace Congress 2019 (AIAC18).
-The theme of the Congress is “Innovation within a contemporary aerospace industry”.
-If you wish to submit an abstract for consideration by the Technical Committee, you must also intend to register for the Congress.
-Online submission is the only method for submitting abstracts.
+Abstracts were invited for the Australian International Aerospace Congress 2019 (AIAC18).
+The theme of the Congress was “Innovation within a contemporary aerospace industry”.
+If you wished to submit an abstract for consideration by the Technical Committee, you needed to register for the Congress.
+Online submission was the only method for submitting abstracts.

-Abstracts are sought for papers and/or presentations for delivery at the congress at the Crown convention centre (Monday and Tuesday).
-The abstracts describe research and/ or a significant body of work, including from within industry, academia and Defence.
+Abstracts were sought for papers and/or presentations for delivery at the congress at the Crown convention centre (Monday and Tuesday).
+The abstracts described research and/ or a significant body of work, including from within industry, academia and Defence.